Nonequilibrium Probes of Quantum Geometry in Gapless Systems

-\item On the adiabatic end (Sec.~\ref{se3}), we consider Hamiltonians \eqref{e11} whose velocity profile $v_t(x)$ is well away from a constant, but varies slowly in time $t$ compared to the system size.
+\paragraph{Adiabatic.} On the adiabatic end (Sec.~\ref{Sec:QGadiab}), we consider Hamiltonians \eqref{e11} whose velocity profile $v_t(x)$ is well away from a constant, but varies slowly in time compared to the system size.
 We assume that the system is initially prepared in its ground state $|\psi(0)\rangle$, and investigate its overlap with the state $|\psi(T)\rangle$ at the end of an adiabatic cycle.
 To leading order in the adiabatic limit, the only difference between $|\psi(0)\rangle$ and $|\psi(T)\rangle$ is an overall phase---the sum of a dynamical phase and a Berry phase \cite{Oblak:2017}.
 But, beyond leading order, there are new subleading corrections in the adiabatic parameter $\epss\sim L/T\ll1$.
-Our interest lies in these corrections: we show that they probe the quantum metric of the space of conformal frames---the same metric as in the integrated absorption rate \eqref{eq:abs_rate_intro}.
-In formulas, the return probability (Loschmidt echo) is \beq \bigl| \langle\psi(0)|\psi(T) \rangle \bigr|^2 \sim 1 - \epss^2 \cG(\bY,\bY), \eeq where $\epss\bY$ is a small vector field measuring the deviation between the rays of $|\psi(T)\rangle$ and $|\psi(0)\rangle$.\footnote{This vector field $\bY$ has nothing to do with the one in the linear response formula \eqref{eq:lin_resp_intro}.} We compute this deviation exactly for `rotating drives' of the form $v_t(x) = v(x-\omega t)$, with a driving frequency $\omega=2\pi/T$ and a given profile $v(x)$ at $t = 0$.
+Our interest lies in these corrections: they probe the quantum metric of the space of conformal frames---the same metric as in the integrated absorption rate \eqref{eq:abs_rate_intro}.
+In formulas, the return probability (Loschmidt echo) is \beq \bigl| \langle\psi(0)|\psi(T) \rangle \bigr|^2 \sim 1 - \epss^2 \cG(\bY_T,\bY_T), \eeq where $\epss\bY_T$ is a small vector field measuring the deviation between the rays of $|\psi(T)\rangle$ and $|\psi(0)\rangle$.
+We compute this deviation exactly for `rotating drives' of the form $v_t(x) = v(x-\omega t)$, with a driving frequency $\omega=2\pi/T$ and a given profile $v(x)$ at $t = 0$.
 The resulting return probability \eqref{introlosch} gives rise to the oscillating pattern in Fig.~\ref{introfig_loschmidt}.

 It should not come as a surprise that adiabatic overlaps such as \eqref{introlosch} probe the quantum metric.
 After all, the latter is the pullback of the Fubini-Study metric that measures, by definition, the overlap of rays in projective Hilbert space.
 What is special in our case is that we can compute such overlaps dynamically, at any time $t$, by providing an approximate solution $|\psi(t)\rangle$ of the Schr\"odinger equation for a time-dependent CFT Hamiltonian \eqref{e11}.
 More precisely, we compute the time-dependent deviation $\bY_t$ between $|\psi(t)\rangle$ and its leading-order adiabatic approximation, whereupon Eq.~\eqref{introlosch} follows at $t=T$.
 A key aspect of this derivation is to identify the `correct' adiabatic parameter $\epss$, thanks to which the adiabatic expansion of $|\psi(t)\rangle$ can in principle be pushed to arbitrarily high order.